 Stéphane Collin is a CNRS senior researcher (directeur de recherche) at the Center for Nanoscience and Nanotechnology (C2N, CNRS, Univ.
 Paris-Saclay).
 His research topics are mainly focused on the fundamental properties of semiconductor nanostructures (light-matter interactions, carrier dynamics) and their application to solar photovoltaics.

 He created the SUNLIT team with Andrea Cattoni in Jan.
 2014.
-He is also associated with the Institut Photovoltaïque d’Ile-de-France (IPVF) and responsible for the research program on III-V solar cells at IPVF.
-He was elected at the National Committee for Scientific Research in 2021 (section 8).
+He is also associated with the Institut Photovoltaïque d’Ile-de-France (IPVF) and leads the research program on III-V solar cells at IPVF.
+He was elected at the National Committee for Scientific Research in 2021 (section 8, member of the Bureau).

 Stéphane Collin began his research carrier in 1999, working on the optical properties of metallic gratings and their application to ultrafast photodetectors (at L2M, Bagneux and LPN, Marcoussis).
 He obtained his PhD in 2002.
 Then, he worked as a postdoc at EPFL (Lausanne, Switzerland) in the group led by Benoît Devaud, and contributed to the development of the first picosecond cathodoluminescence setup (M. Merano et al., Nature 438, 479, 2005).